FREE Uber Tax Info Pack

 If you are registered for GST and using the Alternative Tests, follow the same process as for non-GST in the previous paragraph and then divide the result by 1.1.

 If the comparison quarter is not a fair representation of your pre-COVID-19 income then the ATO has alternative tests available.
 However these are not available to everyone.
-You can only use these tests if the specific circumstances apply to you.
-Here are the alternatives:
+You can only use these tests if one of these specific circumstances apply to you:

-- If you started driving/delivering after 1 July and were not driving for the whole Comparison Quarter, you can calculate your alternative comparison quarter as follows:
+- If you started driving/delivering after 1 October that will mean you were not driving for the whole Comparison Quarter.
+If this applies to you then you can calculate your alternative comparison quarter as follows:

 - take your Turnover for Dec 2019 + Jan 2020 + Feb 2020